SwedbankPay/developer.swedbankpay.com/payments/vipps/redirect.md

 * When the payer starts the purchase process, you make a `POST` request towards Swedbank Pay with the collected `Purchase` information.
-  This will generate a payment object with a unique `paymentID`.
+* This will generate a payment object with a unique `paymentID`.
-  You either receive a Redirect URL to a hosted page or a JavaScript source in response.
+* You will either receive a Redirect URL to a hosted page or a JavaScript source in response.
 * You need to [redirect][reference-redirect] the payer to the Redirect payment where the user is prompted to enter the registered mobile number.
   This triggers a `POST` towards Swedbank Pay.
 * Swedbank Pay handles the dialogue with Vipps and the consumer confirms the purchase in the Vipps app.
-* If CallbackURL is set, the user will receive a payment callback when the Vipps dialogue is completed.
+* If `callbackURL` is set, the user will receive a payment callback when the Vipps dialogue is completed.
-* Lastly, the user needs to do a `GET` request, containing the `paymentID`
-* generated in the first step, to receive the state of the transaction.
+* Lastly, the user needs to send a `GET` request, containing the `paymentID` generated in the first step, to receive the state of the transaction.

 You redirect the payer to Swedbank Pay hosted payment page to collect the consumers mobile number.